divnix/nix-book/src/ch05-04-best-practices.md

 # Best Practices

-TODO: add what are things people should do.

 ## Avoid excessive `with` usage

 Although `with` can be useful in small scopes.
 Doing something such as